-The practicum is conducted in small groups with participants having opportunities to practice their teaching and to receive feedback.
-The latter includes analysis of videotaped or in person teaching sessions and direct observation by peers.
+The practicum is conducted in small groups with participants having opportunities to practice their own teaching and receive feedback.
 It is expected that the group will become a strong cohort that will promote individual growth and development of each member through feedback and interaction.
 Therefore, individuals participating in the program must make a full commitment to attend all sessions to support this process over the two-year duration of the course.

 The goal of the Master Teacher Program is to provide advanced training for clinician-teachers to enhance their teaching effectiveness.
-The program is designed for faculty members, clinical fellows, and clinical associates, who are working full-time and have major clinical and teaching responsibilities.
-Consideration for admission will also be given to senior postgraduate trainees in the penultimate year of their training program.
-The program will help physicians develop excellent teaching skills relevant to the clinical settings where they spend their professional time.
-Ultimately, the program will foster the careers of a cadre of strong Master Teachers who provide high quality teaching for our learners.
+The program will help physicians develop excellent teaching skills relevant to their clinical settings where they spend their professional time.
+Ultimately, the program will foster the careers of a cadre of superb "master teachers" who provide the highest quality of teaching for our students.

-Core Lecture Series - The core lecture series will be conducted every week for a total of approximately 12 sessions for 3.5 hours each meeting.
-The topics of the core series, adapted from the well-studied and validated Stanford Clinical Teaching series include: a series of microanalytic teaching techniques (learning climate, control of session, communication of goals, understanding and retention, evaluation, feedback, self-directed learning).
-Additional workshops on mentoring, small and large group teaching, teaching communication skills, equity and diversity, and other relevant topics in medical teaching will be provided.
-A medical education literature-based reading program will also be included.
+Core seminar series - The core seminar series will meet every week for a total of at least 13 sessions; each session is about three hours in duration.
+The topics of the core series includes: a series of microanalytic teaching skills (learning climate, control of session, communication of goals, understanding and retention, evaluation, feedback, self-directed learning).
+A further 13-week seminar series on mentoring, lecture techniques, small and large group teaching, teaching communication skills, and other medical teaching topics will be presented.
+A reading program will be included.

-Practicum - The practicum includes sessions that follow or are interspersed with the core lecture series.
-Participants present their own work and receive feedback from the group members and facilitators.
-This includes opportunities to observe videotaped teaching sessions or direct observation of teaching (lectures, small group teaching, etc.).
+Practicum - The practicum includes sessions that follow or are interspersed with the core seminar series.
+Participants present their own work and receive feedback from the group and facilitator(s).
+This includes opportunities to observe videotaped teaching sessions or direct observation of teaching (lectures, PBL teaching, etc.) by the peers.

-Master Teacher Program participants must have “protected time” to participate in half-day sessions once a week for two years.
-Since financial/practice arrangements for individuals’ time commitments are highly variable, this should be discussed with the appropriate division director and/or physician-in-chief.
+Master Teacher Program participants must have “protected time” to participate in half-day sessions once a week for two years, from September to May.
+Since financial arrangements for individuals’ time commitments are highly variable, this should be discussed with the appropriate division director and/or physician-in-chief.
 The Department of Medicine will support the core series and practicum so there will be no tuition costs for active members of the department.
 For enrollees outside of the University of Toronto, Department of Medicine, an annual tuition will be charged.
 Further information can be obtained from the program director or program administrator.